Religion in the Mongol Empire: Islam

-The Ilkhanate, Golden Horde, and the Chagatai Khanate(with Buddhism and tengarism) - three of the four principal khanates (except for the Yuan dynasty) - embraced Islam, as the Mongol elite favored Islam to strengthen their rule over the Muslim majority populace.
+The Ilkhanate, Golden Horde, and the Chagatai Khanate (with Buddhism and Tengrism) – three of the four principal khanates (except for the Yuan dynasty) – embraced Islam, as the Mongol elite favored Islam to strengthen their rule over the Muslim majority populace.
 Non-Muslim Mongols also employed many Muslims in various fields and increasingly took their advice in administrative affairs.
 For example, Genghis Khan's advisor, Mahmud Yalavach, and Kublai Khan's financial minister, Ahmad Fanakati, were Muslims.
 Still, the mainlands of the Mongols remained staunchly Buddhist and Shamans.

 As they were well educated and knew Turkic and Mongolian, Muslims became a favored class of officials with notable Mongol converts to Islam including Mubarak Shah and Tarmashirin of the Chagatai Khanate, Tuda Mengu and Negudar of the Golden Horde, Ghazan and Öljaitü of the Ilkhanate.
 Berke, who ruled Golden Horde from 1257 to 1266, was the first Muslim leader of any Mongol khanates.

 Ghazan was the first Muslim khan to adopt Islam as the national religion of Ilkhanate, followed by Uzbek of the Golden Horde who urged his subjects to accept the religion as well.
 Ghazan continued his non-Muslim forefathers' approach toward religious tolerance.
 When Ghazan learned that some Buddhist monks feigned conversion to Islam due to the earlier destruction of some of their temples, he granted permission to all who wished to return to Tibet where they could freely follow their faith and be among other Buddhists.

 Though in Chagatai Khanate, Buddhism and Shamanism flourished until the 1350s.
-When the western part of the khanate embraced Islam quickly, the eastern part or Moghulistan slowed Islamization until Tughlugh Timur (1329/30-1363) who accepted Islam with his thousands of subjects.
+When the western part of the khanate embraced Islam quickly, the eastern part or Moghulistan slowed Islamization until Tughlugh Timur (1329/30–1363) who accepted Islam with his thousands of subjects.

 The Yuan dynasty, unlike the western khanates, never converted to Islam.
 The other two Khanates accepted the suzerainty of Yuan dynasty but gradually that withered away.
 There had been many Muslims residing in Yuan dynasty territory since Kublai Khan and his successors were tolerant of other religions.
 Nevertheless, Buddhism was the most influential religion within its territory.
 Contact between Yuan emperors in China and states in North Africa, India, and the Middle East lasted until the mid-14th century.
 Foreigners like Uyghur Buddhists from Cochon, Nestorian Christian Keraits, Naimans, On guns, Jews, and Central Asian Muslims were classified as Semuren, "various sorts", below the Mongols but above the Chinese.